Six operations on dg enhancements of derived categories of sheaves: Description of the main results

 \section{Description of the main results}

 Our aim in \ref{sec:users-guide-dg} is to enable the reader to use the dg $\kk$-enhanced six functor formalism without having to digest all technical details of this long article.
-In \ref{sec:lifting-actions-dg} we explain how to lift certain isomorphisms from the triangulated level to the dg level.
+In \ref{sec:lifting-actions-dg} we explain how certain isomorphisms lift from the triangulated level to the dg level.
 The ingredients from enriched model category theory we use are then explained in \ref{sec:model-categories-dg}.
+Remember that $\kk$ always denotes a field.